kgdacalosciascdo/agis-wireframe/docs/IAP_WORKFLOW_DESIGN.md

 `iap_default_annual_person_days` supplies a fallback for an active eligible auditor without an explicit capacity record.

-When ARMIS is implemented, these interfaces should remain stable while the capacity service changes its source of truth.
-Historical IAP capacity snapshots must remain unchanged.
+ARMIS is now implemented as a separate resource and allocation module.
+These interfaces remain stable while `ConfigurableResourcePlanningGateway` selects the IAP interim provider, ARMIS shadow provider, or explicitly activated ARMIS authoritative provider.
+Historical IAP capacity snapshots remain unchanged, and no IAP risk or capacity records are migrated by the provider boundary.

 ## 12. Supporting records and management comments